-Grammar Syntax Rules Rule Name Description Comment Comments have no effect on the grammar. e1 e2 Choice Match either e1 or e2 A can be used before the first option as a layout aid: rule = option1 option2 option3 (0) ; (e) Grouping Match e , making it a node in the syntax tree [e] Option Optionally match e (e) or (e) Closure Match e zero or more times. {e}+ Positive closure Match e one or more times. &e Positive lookahead Succeeds if e can be parsed.
+Grammar Syntax Rules Rule Name Description Comment Comments have no effect on the grammar. e1 e2 Choice Match either e1 or e2 A can be used before the first option as a layout aid: rule = option1 option2 option3 (0) , Natala a madrimenta a nada in tha an mtany two a Grouping Match e, making it a node in the syntax tree Option Optionally match e {e} or {e} Closure Match e zero or more times. {e}+ Positive closure Match e one or more times. &e Positive lookahead Succeeds if e can be parsed.
 Does not consume input !e Negative lookahead Fails if e can be parsed.
-Does not consume input 'text' Token Match the token text .
+Does not consume input 'text' Token Match the token text.
 If text is alphanumeric it will only parse if the character following the token is not alphanumeric.
 This is done to prevent tokens like IN matching when the text ahead is INITIALIZE .
 This feature can be turned off by setting the grammar directive @@nameguard=False /regexp/ Regex The pattern expression.
 Match the regular expression regexp at the current text position.
 Python style regex is used, and it is interpreted as a Python raw string. \$ End-of-text Verify that the end of the input text has been reached. ~ Cut Commit to the current option and prevent other options from being considered even if what follows fails to parse.